-The Mains examination is designed to gauge the overall intellectual quirks, depth of understanding with regard to the subject matter and the ability of an aspirant to critically analyse an issue/topic.
+The UPSC Mains examination is designed to gauge the overall intellectual quirks, depth of understanding with regard to the subject matter and the ability of an aspirant to critically analyse an issue/topic.
 The descriptive nature of this level tests one’s ability to present the answers in a clear, rational and concise manner.

 Even before we venture out on how to practice answer writing, let’s get an in-depth understanding of the Directives which assists one to interpret a question and answer accordingly.
-A wide range of Directives are used in UPSC Mains General Studies and Optional question papers each year.
+A wide range of Directives is used in UPSC Mains General Studies and Optional question papers each year.
 Directives are general instructions that tell one what to do with the content words/task words to make the answer as relevant as possible.
 Let’s try to understand frequently used Directives with their clear meanings:

-1) EVALUATE/CRITICALLY EVALUATE –
+1) Evaluate/Critically Evaluate –

-To evaluate is to come to a decision based on the overall analysis of the pros and cons backed by evidences.
+To evaluate is to come to a decision based on the overall analysis of the pros and cons backed by evidence.
 The word “Critically” is used when a fair judgement is demanded by the examiner.
 Critically evaluating a statement requires a person to be able to exercise their sense of reasoning and provide evidence both to support and repudiate a statement and to finally reach a conclusion.

 A) E-governance is the new mantra of governance in India and the world.
 Evaluate.